MicrosoftLearning/MS-700-Managing-Microsoft-Teams/readme.md

 ## What are we doing?

-- To support this course, we will need to make frequent updates to the course content to keep it current with the Azure services used in the course.
-We are publishing the lab instructions and lab files on GitHub to allow for open contributions between the course authors and MCTs to keep the content current with changes in the Azure platform.
+- To support this course, we will need to make frequent updates to the course content to keep it current with the Microsoft 365 services used in the course.
+We are publishing the lab instructions and lab files on GitHub to allow for open contributions between the course authors and MCTs to keep the content current with changes in the Microsoft 365 platform.

-- We hope that this brings a sense of collaboration to the labs like we've never had before - when Azure changes and you find it first during a live delivery, go ahead and make an enhancement right in the lab source.
+- We hope that this brings a sense of collaboration to the labs like we've never had before - when Microsoft 365 changes and you find it first during a live delivery, go ahead and make an enhancement right in the lab source.
 Help your fellow MCTs.

 ## How should I use these files relative to the released MOC files?